clangguth/autower/README-DEVELOPERS.txt

 This is a short guide about how to set up your system for compiling autower.
 I have done the below steps on a completely fresh Windows XP system, so I should not have forgotten anything.
 This worked as of April 17, 2010.

+*Update* It has been confirmed to still work in February 2011, although some steps have slightly changed -- but not enough to update the documentation :-P Some remarks as to possible changes have been included and marked.

 Your mileage may vary as newer versions of tools get released, but in principle the approach should roughly remain the same.